chavarera/PythonScript/Basic/VariableAndDataTypes.md

 ```

-### How to define multiple variable in single line
+### How to define multiple :dolls: variable in single line
 if we want to assign a=5, b=6, c=7
 ```python
 a, b, c=5,6,7